 3. The Shilda Complex in Georgia: A Winery Concept from X-Architecture

 From X-Architecture, this structure is literally embedded within the landscape.
 It faces north to avoid overheating, and the thermal mass of the soil also optimizes the cooling of the building.
 These details minimize the building’s energy consumption, instead allowing the environment to regulate internal temperature.

-Built by Architecture firm Atkins, this 50-floor skyscraper incorporates wind turbines into the blueprint.
-The turbines fulfill 15% of the complex’s energy needs, and they represent a bold step towards more innovative green design.
+Built by architecture firm Atkins, this 50-floor skyscraper incorporates wind turbines into the blueprint.
+The turbines fulfill 15% of the complex’s energy needs, and they represent a bold step toward a more innovative green design.